-The new language includes the following changes to existing regulations (existing code on page 57):
+The new language includes the following changes to existing regulations (existing code on page 69):

-- Amends the historic transfers to allow transfers from contributing resources in Historic Districts and Conservation Districts (consistent with the commercial/mixed uses zones). - Adds an option to allow transfers in exchange for long-term preservation of existing affordable housing units. - Adds an option to allow transfers in exchange for tree preservation. - Deletion of provisions that allowed transfers of development intensity between properties on a block, in order to prioritize preservation of historic resources, affordable housing, and trees.
+- Amends the historic transfers to allow transfers from contributing resources in Historic Districts and Conservation Districts (consistent with the commercial/mixed uses zones). - Adds an option for transfers in exchange for preservation of existing affordable housing units. - Adds an option to allow transfers in exchange for tree preservation. - Deletion of provisions that allowed transfers of development intensity between properties on a block, in order to prioritize preservation of historic resources, affordable housing, and trees.